Gajh/encryption_station/README.md

 ##Objectives
 The system has to check if a flash drive is plugged, in that case the system crypts the flash drive then unmount it and a LED blink to signal that the device can be unplugged.

+To crypt or decrypt a WOR encryption is used, you can find the code at https://github.com/KyleBanks/XOREncryption

 ## Use the system
 we have implemented the function which encrypts data in the flash drive.